 Create two or more versions visible to all visitors (without conditions) to see which variation performs better with visitors (A/B testing).

 Use the Show only to specific visitors option in combination with one or more rules per version to target content to visitors based on their interactions with forms on your site and/or Visitor Attributes.

 Be sure to provide a "default" version without any conditions to display to visitors without any tracked attributes or who may be blocking tracking.

 - If a visitor doesn't match any personalized versions, they'll be shown all versions without conditions at random (an A/B test).

-- If a visitor matches a personalized version, they'll always be shown that version over a non-personalized version.
+- If a visitor matches a single personalized version, they'll always be shown that version over non-personalized versions.

-- If a visitor matches two or more personalized versions, they'll be shown the first version that they match.
-Note that this may not always be the same version each time, and may not always be the first matching version in the list to change the order of precedence.
+- If a visitor matches two or more personalized versions, they'll be shown the first version that they match in the version list.
+You can drag and drop versions in the list to change the order of precedence.

 Composing personalization rules

 When adding two or more display conditions (or "rules") to a version with the +Add Rule button, you can utilize the Visitor matches dropdown to determine how those rules should apply to your visitor:

 - All rules below - when this option is selected, the version will be shown to visitors who match Rule A and Rule B, and so on.
 For example: a relevant call to action shown to a visitor who both completed a volunteer sign-up form and indicated they were interested in community beautification (determined by a Visitor Attribute).